-- Remind yourself, “it isn’t always going to be like this”—these feelings will not always be as strong or intense.
+- This one is very important: remind yourself, “it isn’t always going to be like this”—these feelings will not always be as strong or intense.
 It is very important to remember life can and does get better.

 - Call a trustworthy loved one—family, grief support groups, and good friends are invaluable when going through grief.
 The more support you can gain, the better.
 It’s also great to talk to someone who has been through similar grief because they can share wisdom and insight of how they got through to better days.

-- Do an activity that brings your heart joy—take some time to truly enjoy doing a hobby or activity you currently or previously loved to do.
+- Do an activity that brings joy to your heart—take time to truly enjoy doing a hobby or activity you currently or previously loved to do.
 You can also learn new hobbies or activities to do.

-- Sit in a comfy chair with a warm blanket and drink some hot tea, coffee, or hot chocolate—Light a candle and read the Bible or a good book, something that is encouraging.
-As you drink your tea, coffee, or hot chocolate, and as you burn your candle, stop and savor the smell.
+- Sit in a comfy chair with a warm blanket and drink some hot tea, coffee, or hot cocoa—Read the Bible or a good book…something that is encouraging.
+As you drink your tea, coffee, or hot chocolate, savor this time of relaxation.

 - Have a mini spa day at home or go out for one—stay home and do a homemade facial, manicure, and pedicure.
 Or go get a massage, fresh new haircut, or a pedicure at a spa.
-Bring a friend along, too, and go to lunch afterwards.
+You could also bring a friend along and go to lunch afterwards.

-- Sit on a porch, look out the window, patio dine, or go on a nature walk—looking outside to relax and reflect on all the ways God has provided for and carried you, family and friends have cared about you, and also reflect on every good thing in your life that has the potential to bring your heart peace and joy.
+- If the weather is nice, sit on a porch, go on a nature walk, or patio dine, if not, look out the window and enjoy the view—looking outside to relax and reflect on all the ways God has provided for you and carried you, considering the family and friends who have cared about you, and also reflecting on every good thing in your life that has the potential to bring your heart peace and joy…it all has a way of bringing peace to your soul.
 Sometimes a different outlook becomes much welcomed!

 - Journal—write down your thoughts, goals, feelings, and life events.
 Journaling is so very therapeutic.
-It’s also beneficial to look back one day, read journals you’ve written, and see how far you’ve come.
+It’s also beneficial to look back one day, read journals you’ve written, and see how you’ve grown – and how much you’ve overcome – and how far you’ve made it.

 - Organize your home and life—clutter can add to the chaos of grief, so dedicating even 30 min a day to decluttering your home and life is well worth the effort.

 - Enjoy your pet or consider getting a pet—I believe pets are amazing little “heart healers” sent by God.
 Our family went through a tough grief experience and within a few months, we rescued a puppy.
-I still always look at our dog and think, “who rescued who.”
+I always looked at our rescue dog and thought, “who rescued who.”
 Deep consideration should be used when getting a new pet.
-They’re a 6-15+ year commitment so make sure you can handle the time commitment and responsibility of a furry lil friend.
+They’re a 6 to 15 year commitment so make sure you can handle the time commitment and responsibility of a furry lil friend.
 To me, they’re totally worth it!
-There also may be opportunities in your area to volunteer at a pet shelter or to foster pets if you’d like the therapeutic benefits of a pet but can’t fully commit to a lifelong pet.
+There also may be opportunities in your area to volunteer at a pet shelter or to foster pets if you’d like the therapeutic benefits of a pet, but can’t fully commit to a lifelong pet.

 - Create a Bucket List—I’m a big believer in creating, keeping, and maintaining a bucket list.
 It helps to focus on the greater picture, as you write down everything you still want to do and achieve, so you purposely don’t waste life.
-There are many things I was able to do during times of grief because of goals I wrote in my Bucket List notebook.
+There are many things I was able to do – that I otherwise wouldn’t have done – during times of grief because of goals I wrote in my Bucket List notebook.

-I hope everybody had a special, meaningful, and blessed Christmas.
+I hope these ideas are helpful to you and I hope everybody had a special, meaningful, and blessed Christmas!

 Gratitude & many blessings,